misasa/pmlatex/README.md

 # gem package -- pmlatex

-Upload PDF file created by `pmlatex.sty` and `pdflatex` to Medusa.
+Upload PDF file created with `pmlatex.sty` to App by Medusa.

 # Description

-Upload PDF file created by `pmlatex.sty` and `pdflatex` to Medusa.
+Upload PDF file created with `pmlatex.sty` to App run by Medusa.
-Create bib record in Medusa, then upload corresponding PDF file to the record.
-Also replace PDF and update title, date, and author.
+Create bib record in App by Medusa, upload corresponding PDF file to App, and link them.
+Also replace PDF file and update title, date, and author.

 # Dependency